 All breakfasts, 2 lunches and 3 dinners included.
 Where meals are not supplied, our group leaders always encourage people to try local restaurants and street food vendors.
-They can make recommendations which will help boost small businesses and celebrate local specialties.
-In Jaipur, Agra and Delhi, we can even see how the food is made, for example, masala chai (tea), samosa (mashed potato snacks), jalebe (Indian donuts), lassi (yoghurt drink).
-You should allow at least £12 (US$20) per day for lunch and dinner.
+They can make recommendations which will help boost small businesses and celebrate local specialities.
+In Jaipur, Agra and Delhi, we can even see how the food is made, for example, masala chai (tea), samosa (mashed potato snacks), jalebe (Indian doughnuts), lassi (yoghurt drink).
+You should allow at least £12 (US$20) per person per day for lunch and dinner.
 You can eat out very cheaply in India, but if you go to the more expensive restaurants, you will spend more than the suggested amount.
-In most towns there is a good variety of restaurants and a choice between Indian and basic Western style food.
+In most towns, there is a good variety of restaurants and a choice between Indian and basic Western style food.
 If you are a vegetarian India is probably one of the best destinations to travel to with a wide range of dishes on offer.
 Tea and soft drinks are very cheap.
 A (large!) bottle of beer is approximately £3 (US$5).
-Mineral water is widely available.
+Mineral water is provided in 20 ltr containers in the vehicle, so please bring water bottles with you to refill.
 Please note that service in restaurants can be quite slow.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.